wireapp/wire-server/src/how-to/install/includes/helm_dns-ingress-troubleshooting.inc.rst

 How to set up DNS records
 ----------------------------

-An installation needs 5 to 9 domain names (5 without audio/video support, federation and team settings, plus an additional one for each audio/video support and team settings, federation and team settings):
+An installation needs 5 to 10 domain names (5 without audio/video support, federation and team settings, plus an additional one for each audio/video support and team settings, federation, SFTD and team settings):

 You need